-This course is a continuation of FREN 131.
-It engages students to further their knowledge of the basic vocabulary and structures of French.
+This paper engages students to further their knowledge of the basic vocabulary and structures of French.
 The teaching methodology is student-centred, with the lecturer acting as facilitator, and the ultimate goal of this paper is to make the students independent users of French.

 |Paper title||Introductory French 2|